Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1% · European average (2024): 34.6%

-The Birthgap Generational Indicator (TFG) in 2024 stands at 29.5% (equivalent to a TFR of 1.46), showing a slight decrease of 0.6 percentage points from 2023.
-Over the past five years, the TFG has been on a rising trend, averaging 27.6% between 2020 and 2024.
-Compared to the 2000s average of 28.6%, the current level is quite close to this longer-term benchmark.
-On the global stage, Croatia ranks 31st out of 38 countries, while in Europe, it holds one of the lower TFG standings, positioned 25th out of 31.
+The Birthgap Generational Indicator (TFG) for 2024 stands at 29.5%, which translates to a Total Fertility Rate (TFR) of 1.46.
+This marks a slight decrease of 0.6 percentage points from 2023.
+Over the past five years, the TFG has shown a rising trend, averaging 27.6% from 2020 to 2024.
+Comparing this to the 2000s average of 28.6%, values currently hover near this long-term mark.
+In a global context, Croatia ranks 31st out of 38 countries, while within Europe, it is among those with the lowest TFG figures, positioned at 25th out of 31 nations.

 Birthgap Generational Indicator (TFG) over the decades